-Top Tips For Foraging With ChildrenJuly 29, 2019 • Get Outdoors
+Top Tips for Foraging with ChildrenJuly 21, 2020 • Get Outdoors

 Fancy a bit of outdoor fun?
 Why not try out our top foraging tips?

-Foraging with children is so fun and it’s a great way to teach them about the natural world.
+Foraging with children is so fun and it is a great way to teach them about the natural world.
 One of the best things to do in the summer is go foraging for things that you can cook with.
-We love showing the children the concept that they can collect parts of their own dinner, and then make something from what they’ve picked or found.
+We love showing the children the concept that they can collect parts of their own dinner, and then make something from what they have picked.

 1) Get educated

 There are thousands of online guides that will give you descriptions and diagrams of what is safe and what isn’t safe to forage for.
-If you don’t want to grab printouts and you plan on making foraging a more frequent thing then we would suggest grabbing a book or guide on the topic.
+If you don’t want to grab printouts and you plan on making foraging a more frequent thing, grab a book or a guide on the topic.
 There are hundreds out there and they are often pocket size to take with you out and about.
-We recommend foraging for plants and fruit you’re already familiar with such as blackberries, apples, elderflower or nettles.
+We recommend foraging for plants and fruit you are already familiar with such as blackberries, apples, elderflower or nettles.

 2) Plan the route

 Plan your route upfront.
 Make sure to pick a child-friendly trail that will be easy enough for little legs.
 We recommend foraging in the areas near your home to start off simple.
 Make sure not to forage along busy roads or areas that may have been sprayed with herbicides.
 As always, remember to respect social distancing while foraging and enjoying a lovely day out.